ckvasan/rag_app/README.md

   ================================================================================================================================

-- Once the app is succeffuly started
+- Once the app is successfully started
 - Go to your browser and hit url : http://localhost:5560/docs, you can see the SWAGGER based UI to invoke the RAG app
+- There is an  endpoint (POST/llm),you can prompt input in question text
+- Note : LLM built is history aware